amunzur/CHIP_project/README.md

 The script also calculates the number of common variants found across WBC and tumor samples.
 As an input it uses the csv files located at `chip_project/common_variants/new_finland_download`, and the metrics are saved at `chip_project/metrics/mutect_variant_numbers/new_finland_download_COMMON`.

+## About running tnvstats on the samples
+Tnvstats scripts aren't located in this in this project.
+They are run separately, but in each tnvstats directory for each batch of samples, bamlist used is found in the same place.

 ## Information about bam files
 As of July 16, the analysis encompasses three groups of data:
 1. **ctDNA_prognosis**: Tumor samples from 72 gene targeted sequencing data